St. John's council gets earful, as Quidi Vidi residents sound off on development plan

 Walsh told CBC that zoning changes means land that was once attractive to developers is now off-limits.

 The plan sets out rules and regulations for any new construction in the village, from the size and shape of buildings to the colours and materials permitted.

 "Their ancestral properties is gone, their inheritance is gone.
 They never bought this property — their fathers and grandfathers bought this property.
 And the only reason they are retaining them is for their kids."

 Meanwhile, the city said the plan lays out guidelines, not commandments.

-- Quidi Vidi resident Randy Walsh
+Right now what they've got done is a mess.- Quidi Vidi resident Randy Walsh

 "Well you know there is going to be some flexibility as we heard tonight," said Coun.
 Jonathan Galgay, who received harassing phone calls regarding how he was going to vote on the plan.